vladaindjic/SCM-exchange-students/SPEC.md

     -   Update an existing category
     -   Delete an existing category
 -   Manipulate with tourists locations:
-    -   Create a new location
+    -   Create a new location (insert description, pictures, etc.)
     -   Update an existing location
     -   Delete an existing location
 -   All functionalities that the below user roles can do.